The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 \item {\em NoiseOccupancy}.
-Although this test is formally not part of the chip calibration (as no calibration parameters are derived from it), it is typically performed to assess the goodness of the above-mentioned procedure.
+Although this test is formally not part of the chip calibration (as no calibration parameters are derived from it and it is not used to mask any additional strips), it is typically performed to assess the goodness of the above-mentioned procedure.
 The noise occupancy (NO) is defined as the probability for a strip to give rise to a hit only due to noise.
 This typically occurs when fluctuations at the discriminator input exceed its threshold.
 For the ATLAS SCT modules the noise occupancy per strip is specified to be less than $5\times 10^{-4}$ at \SI{1}{\femto\coulomb} threshold and the nominal operating temperature.
 The NO is determined by performing a threshold scan without any input charge.
 The number of triggers sent is increased progressively as the threshold is raised.

 \end{enumerate}